What you need to know about COVID-19 in Ottawa on Tuesday, June 30

 You can arrange a test in Bancroft, Belleville or Trenton by calling the centre, or in Picton by texting or calling 613-813-6864.

-There are pop-up clinics in Stirling today and Madoc Friday.
+There is a pop-up clinic in Madoc on Friday.
 You may also qualify for a home test.

 Renfrew County is also providing pop-up and home testing under some circumstances.
-Residents without access to a family doctor can call 1-844-727-6404 if they have health questions, COVID-19-related or not.
+Residents without access to a family doctor can call 1-844-727-6404 to register for a test or if they have health questions, COVID-19-related or not.

 If you're concerned about the coronavirus, take the self-assessment.